Niall-OLeary/AKG-Monthly-Workbook/README.md

 ## Description
 This project automates the creation of the monthly performance workbook for all AKG sites.
-It aggregates and calculates key metrics, generates presentation tables, and feeds data into Power BI for visualization.
+It aggregates and calculates key metrics, generates presentation tables, and feeds data into Power BI for visualisation.
 The solution replaces a manual 2–3 day process with a fully automated pipeline that now runs in under 1 minute.

 ## Current Business Problem